argoz1701/Random-Powershell-Scripts/README.md

 # Random-Powershell-Scripts

-collection of random powershell scripts
+A collection of random powershell scripts.